Bliksempie/fractured-world/chronicles/008-gravebloomer-fragments.md

 -->
 ### Grave Communion

-**Lategame**: A survivor wrote notes during a hallucinated “conversation” with a silent Gravebloomer Bishop.
+**Lategame**: A survivor wrote notes during a hallucinated "conversation" with a silent Gravebloomer Bishop.

 > "No words.
-Just… knowing.
-Like it wasn’t reading my mind.
+Just... knowing.
+Like it wasn't reading my mind.
 It was *letting me read its sadness.*"

 *If analyzed, logs a Chronicle condition where communication with advanced Gravebloomers may be possible in non-lethal encounters.*
 <!-- /fragment-meta -->